-Soil: Actually, this should be planting medium, but at work we just call it soil, even though there's no soil in the mix.
+Soil: Actually, this should be planting medium, but we just call it soil, even though there's no soil in the mix.
 Ok...to clarify that jumble of late night babble: Buy potting mix.
 Not potting soil.
 Potting soil is just plain dirt, and, though you can start seeds in it, your germination rates will be much lower.
 You can buy the specialty seed starting mix, but if you are starting a lot of seeds, it can get expensive.
 I find the standard potting mix works just as well.
 Miracle Grow is good, or one of the generic versions; just make sure it contains a wetting agent, or you'll be watering all. the. time.

 There are recipes for your own potting mix, and I do mix my own, but not for seed starting.
 I get better results with the commercial mix.